-Advanced Year 3 20.0

-SWRK 610 And SWRK 620 And SWRK 650 And SWRK 635 And SWRK 625 And SWRK 655

 Master of Social Work.
 Children and Family Concentration.
 Part-time.
-Advanced

-Standing.

-Program Requirements Credits

-Total Credit Hours 35.0

-Baccalaureate degree from social work program accredited Council on Social Work Education (CSWE).
+Advanced Standing Program Requirements Credits Total Credit Hours 35.0 Baccalaureate degree from social work program accredited Council on Social Work Education (CSWE).
 Must have completed bachelor's degree in Social Work within five years of expected enrollment in the MSW Program.
 Cumulative GPA of 3.0 on 4.0 scale.
 Score on GRE (General Section).
 Three Recommendation for The Graduate School Forms.
-Letters of recommendation also may be submitted.
-Submit personal statement of no more than five typed, double-spaced pages which addresses applicant's (a) interest in pursuing the profession of social work, (b) volunteer and paid work experiences, future career plans, (d) community involvement, and (e) personal quality that the applicant brings to the social work profession.

-Year 1 21.0

-SWRK 606 And SWRK 608 And Social Work Graduate Elective And SWRK 610 And SWRK 620 And SWRK 605 And SWRK 625

-Year 2 14.0

-SWRK 635 And SWRK 650 And SWRK 655 And Social Work Graduate Elective
+Submit personal statement of no more than five typed, double-spaced pages which addresses applicant's (a) interest in pursuing the profession of social work, (b) volunteer and paid work experiences, (c) future career plans, and (d) community involvement.
+Year 1 21.0 SWRK 606 And SWRK 608 And Social Work Graduate Elective And SWRK 610 And SWRK 620 And SWRK 605 And SWRK 625 Year 2 14.0 SWRK 635 And SWRK 650 And SWRK 655 And Social Work Graduate Elective

 Master of Social Work.
 Mental Health Concentration

 Program Requirements Credits

 Total Credit Hours 61.0

 Baccalaureate degree from an accredited college or university.
 Minimum GPA of 2.5 on 4.0 scale or 3.0 on 4.0 scale in last 60 credits, which may include no more than 12 hours of graduate study.
 Broad liberal arts background that includes courses in English, humanities, and minimum of six courses in basic social and behavioral sciences.
 Score on GRE (General Section).
 Three Recommendation for The Graduate School Forms.
-Letters of recommendation also may be submitted.
-Submit personal statement of no more than five typed, double-spaced pages which addresses applicant's (a) interest in pursuing the profession of social work, (b) volunteer and paid work experiences, future career plans, (d) community involvement, and (e) personal quality that the applicant brings to the social work profession.
+Submit personal statement of no more than five typed, double-spaced pages which addresses applicant's (a) interest in pursuing the profession of social work, (b) volunteer and paid work experiences, (c) future career plans, and (d) community involvement.

 Foundation Courses 32.0

 SWRK 510 And SWRK 520 And SWRK 525 And SWRK 530 And SWRK 540 And SWRK 560 And SWRK 570 And SWRK 574 And SWRK 580 And SWRK 585

 Concentration Courses 17.0

 SWRK 615 And SWRK 626 And SWRK 630 And SWRK 650 And SWRK 655

 Advanced Courses 9.0

 Choose 9 credit hours.
 SWRK 605 may be repeated.
 Select from the following: SWRK 605 Or SWRK 635

 Electives 3.0

 Select 3 credits

 Master of Social Work.
 Mental Health Concentration.
 Advanced Standing

 Program Requirements Credits

 Total Credit Hours 35.0

 Baccalaureate degree from social work program accredited Council on Social Work Education (CSWE).
 Must have completed bachelor's degree in Social Work within five years of expected enrollment in the MSW Program.
 Cumulative GPA of 3.0 on 4.0 scale.
 Score on GRE (General Section).
 Three Recommendation for The Graduate School Forms.
-Letters of recommendation also may be submitted.
-Submit personal statement of no more than five typed, double-spaced pages which addresses applicant's (a) interest in pursuing the profession of social work, (b) volunteer and paid work experiences, future career plans, (d) community involvement, and (e) personal quality that the applicant brings to the social work profession.
+Submit personal statement of no more than five typed, double-spaced pages which addresses applicant's (a) interest in pursuing the profession of social work, (b) volunteer and paid work experiences, (c) future career plans, and (d) community involvement.

 Summer Session 6.0

 SWRK 606 And SWRK 608

 Fall Semester 16.0

 SWRK 605 And SWRK 615 And SWRK 626 And SWRK 630 And SWRK 650

 Spring Semester 13.0

 Choose 6 credit hours electives.
 And SWRK 635 And SWRK 655